rafamadriz/friendly-snippets/README.md

 ## Excluding snippets

-> **NOTE**: This is handled by your snippet engine and has nothing to do with this snippets collection
+> **Note**: This is handled by your snippet engine and has nothing to do with this snippets collection

 With LuaSnip, see `help luasnip-loaders`